 “Er wusste sofort, dass er das Haus kaufen würde.”
-Now, while in English you could translate this sentence as “He knew immediately that he would buy the house,” the “that” doesn’t make any sense in the German.
-None of the sentences:
+Now, while in English you could translate this sentence as “He knew immediately that he would buy the house,” the “that” doesn’t really fit into it in German.
+None of the following sentences:

 - Er wusste sofort, dieses er das Haus kaufen würde.

 - Er wusste sofort, jenes er das Haus kaufen würde.